-Benchmarking and stress testing is sometime necessary to optimize system performance and remove system bottlenecks caused by hardware.
+Benchmarking and stress testing is sometime necessary to optimize system performance and remove system bottlenecks caused by hardware or software.
 In a Linux system , this could be done easily with few basic command line tools.

 There are many all in one dedicated benchmarking tool with a pretty GUI available for Linux.
 But here we are focusing on simple command line tools only and going to test the followings listed bellow.